nimrod97/Dictionary-implementation/README.md

 # Dictionary-implementation
-Implementation of dictionary data structure in C
+Implementation of dictionary data structure in C.

+implemented with a generic binary tree